Tensor product algorithms for inference of contact network from epidemiological data: Discussion

 Inferring the contact network in a Bayesian optimisation framework requires us to estimate the likelihood of observed data $\Data,$ which are a realisation of epidemic dynamics on the ground truth network $\Grid_\star,$ to appear for the epidemic on another network $\Grid.$ In a black--box setting, we have no a priori information on the network, and start the optimisation from an initial guess $\Grid_0$ that may be (very) different from $\Grid_\star.$ For the grids $\Grid$ in the vicinity of $\Grid_0,$ observing the same dynamics as on $\Grid_\star$ is a (very) rare event, which we need to estimate with sufficient precision in order to evaluate the likelihoods $\Like(\Grid).$ The slow convergence of the SSA algorithm limits its capability to recover rare events.
 By replacing it with the tensor product algorithms, we are able to recover rare events much more accurately by solving the forward problem in the CME form~\eqref{eq:CME} and overcoming the curse of dimensionality.
 This allows the MCMC method to find its way from the initial network $\Grid_0$ towards the optimum.

 As the optimisation gets closer to $\Grid_\star,$ the likelihoods increase and the presence of steep local maxima slows down the convergence towards the global one.
-In this area high contrast ratios $\Like(\Grid_*)/\Like(\Grid)$ are undesirable as they make it harder for the MCMC algorithm to get out of local maxima.
-This can be addressed by using only a part of the available data to compute likelihoods~\eqref{eq:loglike} and/or tempering of $\Like(\Grid)$ to simplify the high--dimensional landscape for the optimisation.
-This has been used successfully for sampling from concentrated distributions of continuous random variables~\cite{cd-DIRT-2022}.
+In this area high contrast ratios $\Like(\Grid_\star)/\Like(\Grid)$ are undesirable as they make it harder for the MCMC algorithm to escape local maxima.
+By preliminary experiments demonstrated in this paper we show that this can be addressed tempering of $\Like(\Grid)$ to simplify the high--dimensional landscape for the optimisation.
+Another idea is to use only a part of the available data to compute likelihoods~\eqref{eq:loglike}, which has been used successfully for sampling from concentrated distributions of continuous random variables~\cite{cd-DIRT-2022}.

 We also explored the potential of tensor product algorithms for tackling the network likelihood optimisation.
 However, these attempts so far were less efficient than the MCMC algorithm (in particular the MCMC without replacement).
 The TT-Cross algorithm~\cite{ot-ttcross-2010} and its extensions~\cite{ds-parcross-2020} are used to compute a TT approximation to a black-box tensor by drawing a few adaptive samples from it using the maximum volume algorithm~\cite{gostz-maxvol-2010} or a greedy version thereof~\cite{ds-parcross-2020}.
 These maximum volume samples are expected to be good candidates for the maximum absolute value of the tensor~\cite{gostz-maxvol-2010,scspco-ttopt-2022}.
 However, the maximum volume algorithm requires all elements of a TT core, which must be drawn as full columns from the tensor, including elements which are known to be far from the maximum.
 MCMC probes only one element at a time, and can skip such unnecessary calculations.
-In numerical experiments with the linear chain, MCMC was systematically faster and more accurate compared to the TT-Cross maximizer, albeit by a modest margin (1-2 contacts).
+In numerical experiments with the linear chain, MCMC was systematically faster and more accurate compared to the TT-Cross maximiser, albeit by a modest margin (1-2 contacts).
 Tempering the likelihood to reduce its TT ranks and caching its values (which are often repeated in the TT-Cross) may make this approach faster in terms of the actual CPU time.